Play Dungeon Game with DP

 Prerequisite Knowledge

-Before reading this article, you should first learn:
+Before reading this article, you need to learn:

-LeetCode Problem 174, "Dungeon Game", is a similar challenge:
+LeetCode Problem 174, "Dungeon Game" is a similar challenge:

 174. Dungeon Game | LeetCode | 🔴